OpenFlyGroup/OpenFly-Blog/README.md

 Contact
 ---------

-If you have any questions or issues with Project_Zero, please open a new issue ticket on GitHub.
+If you have any questions or issues with 2DuoMinds, please open a new issue ticket on GitHub.

-Thank you for using Project_Zero!
+Thank you for using 2DuoMinds!